claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 ***************************

 The postdeploy script is used to do final operations to have an available service.
-It will be execute locally on each hosts.
+It will be executed locally on each hosts.
 It's often the step where you will implement your service reload or restart.
 Your current directory is the path of your current Ghost application.